canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/create-your-first-snap/create-your-first-snap.md

 ## Overview
 Duration: 1:00

 A snap is a bundle of an app and its dependencies that works without modification across many different Linux distributions.
-Snaps are discoverable and installable from the Snap Store, an app store with an audience of millions.
+Snaps are discoverable and installable from the [Snap Store][snap-store], an app store with an audience of millions.

 Snapcraft is a powerful and easy to use command line tool for building [snaps][what-are-snaps].
 It reads a simple, declarative file and runs the build for us.